slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 The NO.1 and most important security principle in signature security is: **What you see is what you sign**.
 That is, the message in the signature request you received is what you should expect after signing.
 After you sign it, the result should be what you expected instead of something you would regret.

 Some details of signature security have been mentioned in the "Cold Wallet" section.
-If you can’t recall, I would suggest you revisit that section.
+If you can't recall, I would suggest you revisit that section.
 In this section, we will focus on other aspects.

 There were several well-known NFT hacks on OpenSea around 2022.
 On Feb 20th, 2022, there was a major outbreak.
 The root causes are:

 * Users signed NFT listing requests on OpenSea.
 * Hackers phished to obtain relevant signatures from users.

 It is actually not hard for hackers to obtain the relevant signature.
-The hacker needs to 1). construct the message to be signed, 2). hash it, 3). trick the target user to sign the request (this would be a blind signing, which means users don’t actually know what they are signing), 4). get the signed content and construct the data.
+The hacker needs to 1). construct the message to be signed, 2). hash it, 3). trick the target user to sign the request (this would be a blind signing, which means users don't actually know what they are signing), 4). get the signed content and construct the data.
 At this point, the user has been hacked.

 I will use Opensea as an example (in reality, it could be ANY NFT marketplace).
 After the target user authorizes the NFT listing operation in the marketplace, the hacker would construct the message to be signed.
 After hashing it with Keccak256, a signature request would pop up on the phishing page.
 Users would see something like the following:

 <img src="res/metamask_sign.jpg" width="360">

 Look closely.
 What kind of information can we get from this MetaMask popup window?
 Account Info and account balance, the source website where the signature request comes from, the message that users are about to sign and...nothing else.
 How could users suspect that the disaster is already on the way?
-And how could they realize that once they click the “Sign” button, their NFTs would be stolen.
+And how could they realize that once they click the "Sign" button, their NFTs would be stolen.

 This is actually an example of blind signing.
 Users are not required to sign within the NFT marketplace.
 Instead, users can be tricked into any phishing website to sign the message without fully understanding the actual meaning and consequence of these signatures.
 Unfortunately, hackers know.
 As a user, just keep in mind: NEVER BLIND SIGN ANYTHING.
 OpenSea used to have the blind signing problem, and they fixed it by adopting EIP-712 after Feb 20th 2022.
 However, without blind signing, users could still be careless and hacked in other ways.

-The most essential reason why this is happening is that the signing isn’t restricted to follow the browser's same-origin policy.
+The most essential reason why this is happening is that the signing isn't restricted to follow the browser's same-origin policy.
 You can simply understand it as: the same-origin policy can ensure that an action only happens under a specific domain and will not cross domains, unless the project team intentionally wants domain crossing to happen.
-If signing follows the same-origin policy, then even if the user signs a signature request generated by the non-target domain, hackers can’t use the signature for attacks under the target domain.
+If signing follows the same-origin policy, then even if the user signs a signature request generated by the non-target domain, hackers can't use the signature for attacks under the target domain.
 I will stop here before going into more details.
 I have noticed new proposals on security improvement at the protocol level, and I hope this situation can be improved as soon as possible.

 We have mentioned most of the major attack formats that could occur when signing a message, but there are actually quite a few variants.
 No matter how different they look, they follow similar patterns.
 The best way to understand them is to reproduce an attack from beginning to end by yourselves, or even create some unique attack methods.
 For example, the signature request attack mentioned here actually contains a lot of details, such as how to construct the message to be signed, and what is generated exactly after signing?
-Is there any authorization methods other than “Approve” (yes, for example: increaseAllowance).
+Is there any authorization methods other than "Approve" (yes, for example: increaseAllowance).
 Well, it would be too technical if we expand here.
 The good thing is you should already understand the importance of signing a message.

 Users can prevent such attacks at the source by canceling the authorization/approval.
 The following are some well-known tools that you could use.

 * Token Approvals
     >https://etherscan.io/tokenapprovalchecker<br>
-    >This is the tool for authorization check and cancellation provided by Ethereum’s official browser.
+    >This is the tool for authorization check and cancellation provided by Ethereum's official browser.
 Other EVM compatible blockchains have something similar as their blockchain browsers are basically developed by Etherscan.
 For example:<br>
     >https://bscscan.com/tokenapprovalchecker<br>
     >https://hecoinfo.com/tokenapprovalchecker<br>
     >https://polygonscan.com/tokenapprovalchecker<br>